My Troublesome Star

-My Troublesome Star is a 2025 South Korean drama series starring Uhm Jung-hwa, Song Seung-heon, Lee El, Oh Dae-hwan, and Jang Da-ah.
-It aired on ENA to August 18, to September 23, 2025, every Saturday and Sunday at 22:00 (KST).
+My Troublesome Star is a 2025 South Korean television series starring Uhm Jung-hwa, Song Seung-heon, Lee El, Oh Dae-hwan, and Jang Da-ah.
+It aired on ENA from August 18, to September 23, 2025, every Saturday and Sunday at 22:00 (KST).
+And also subsequently streaming on Genie TV.

 The drama follows the story of a once-celebrated actress who, after a mysterious accident, wakes up 25 years later in a completely different life, embarking on a journey to reclaim her lost stardom.

 The series is also available for streaming on Viu in selected regions.

 Synopsis

-My Troublesome Star centers on Im Sera (Uhm Jung-hwa), a renowned South Korean actress.
-At the height of her career, Sera is involved in a car accident that leaves her unconscious.
+My Troublesome Star centers on Im Se-ra, a renowned South Korean actress.
+At the height of her career, Se-ra is involved in a car accident that leaves her unconscious.
 When she awakens, she finds herself 25 years in the future, inhabiting the body of a 50-year-old woman living in a modest, rundown rental room.
-With no recollection of the intervening years and her fame a distant memory, Sera is shocked to discover her fall from grace.
+With no recollection of the intervening years and her fame a distant memory, Se-ra is shocked to discover her fall from grace.
 Determined to reclaim her status as a top star, she navigates the challenges of a changed entertainment industry and her own transformed circumstances.